tschumann/sandbot/sandbot/readme.txt

 v0.4.1 (??/??/??)
 - [All] Replaced botdonshoot console command with bot_shoot cvar.
+- [All] Updated Windows compiler to Visual Studio 2017 (from Visual Studio 2008).
+- [All] Updated Linux compiler to gcc 6.3.0 (from I'm not sure what - gcc 4.8.2? gcc 4.9.0?).
+- [Day of Defeat] Bots will now move at walk speed instead of sprinting everywhere.
+- [Natural Selection] Marine bots will now say when they're reloading.
+- [Natural Selection] Marine bots are now slightly less accurate to compensate for the fact their isn't reduced in dark areas.

 v0.4 (05/03/17)
 - [All] Increased number of allowed waypoints to 2048 (thanks 256 colors).